-It is important to present some of the context in which this project was delivered.
-A child aged ten in Gaza has already experienced three wars in his or her short life - Operations 'Cast Lead' (2008-09), 'Pillar of Cloud' (2012) and 'Protective Edge' (2014) - as well as a ten year economic siege.
+The social problems created by Israel's blockade of Gaza have been compounded by three wars since 2008: operations 'Cast Lead' (2008-09), 'Pillar of Cloud' (2012) and 'Protective Edge' (2014) which have collectively claimed the lives of 3,741 Palestinians and injured 10,741.
 Operation 'Protective Edge' resulted in the highest number of Palestinian civilian casualties than in any year since 1967.
 547 children were killed from a total of 1,462 civilian deaths and 'nearly 68 percent of the children killed by Israeli forces were 12 years old or younger'.
-According to Unicef, 370,000 children were left in need of 'psycho-social aid'.
-In the midst of the conflict in August 2014, Unicef's field officer, Pernilla Ironside, said: "There isn't a single family in Gaza who hasn't experienced personally death, injury, the loss of their home, extensive damage, displacement'.
-The Israeli casualties in the same conflict totalled 67 soldiers and six civilians.
+According to Unicef, 370,000 children were left in need of 'psycho-social aid' and Euro Med Monitor for Human Rights has found that: